 - Pardino d’argento SRG SSR for the International competition Pardi di domani

 - Premio Action Light for the best Swiss Newcomer;

-- Production of selected films must have been completed within the 12 (twelve) months preceding their Festival screening;
+- Production of selected films must have been completed after January 1, 2020

 - Films selected in competition must not have been previously released outside their country of origin nor have been shown in any international film festival prior to their official presentation at the Festival del film Locarno.
 Films available on the Internet or broadcasted on television are not eligible.
 All Swiss productions and co- productions must be world premieres.

 - Works that are solely promotional, educational or scientific in character are not eligible for selection in the Festival.

 All prints will be insured, from the moment of their arrival in Switzerland to the moment of their return shipment, against any loss or damage that may occur.

 Screening Media Type: 35mm, DCP, Digital Betacam or Betacam SP PAL.